Disclosure: We may get commissions for purchases made through links in this post.

 Our bill came to a total of just over 200 shekels - roughly $50 - for our meal.
 That's a reasonable price for what we got.
 Not your backpacker's budget meal but very reasonable for a hip restaurant in the middle of Tel Aviv.
 We shared the green shake and the cake but were very full.
 The portions were generous and the food delicious.
 No complaints here - we'll be back!

-If you’re looking for a vegan restaurant in Tel Aviv, I can wholeheartedly recommend Anastasia.
-They don’t have a website but their Facebook page has their menu and other information you may need.
+If you're looking for a vegan restaurant in Tel Aviv, I can wholeheartedly recommend Anastasia.
+They don't have a website but their Facebook page has their menu and other information you may need.
+And if you're looking for more stuff to do in the City that Never Sleeps, check out my post about 11 fun things to do in Tel Aviv.

 Bon appetite and here's a pin you can use for your Pinterest boards!